A provincial state of emergency remains in effect due to numerous wildfires.

 The Electricity Statutes (Modernizing Alberta’s Electricity Grid) Amendment Act, 2022:

-The Electricity Statutes (Modernizing Alberta’s Electricity Grid) Amendment Act, 2022 will be proclaimed at the same time as the related regulations are brought into force.
+The Electricity Statutes (Modernizing Alberta’s Electricity Grid) Amendment Act, 2022 was proclaimed on March 6, the same time the related regulations were brought into force.